E(n) Equivariant Graph Neural Networks: Equivariant Graph Neural Networks

 \subsection{Inferring the edges}

 Given a point cloud or a set of nodes, we may not always be provided with an adjacency matrix.
-In those cases we can assume a fully connected graph where all nodes exchange messages with each other, in other words, the neighborhood operator $\mathcal{N}(i)$ from Equation \ref{eq:method_agg} would include all other nodes of the graph except for $i$.
-This fully connected approach may not scale well to large graphs where we may want to locally limit the exchange of messages to avoid an overflow of information.
+In those cases we can assume a fully connected graph where all nodes exchange messages with each other $j \neq i$ as done in Equation \ref{eq:method_agg}.
+This fully connected approach may not scale well to large point clouds where we may want to locally limit the exchange of messages $\rmm_i = \sum_{j \in \mathcal{N}(i)}\rmm_{ij}$ to a neighborhood $\mathcal{N}(i)$ to avoid an overflow of information.

-Similarly to \cite{serviansky2020set2graph, kipf2018neural} we present a simple solution to infer the relations/edges of the graph in our model.
-We can re-write the aggregation operation from our model (eq. \ref{eq:method_agg}) in the following way:
+Similarly to \cite{serviansky2020set2graph, kipf2018neural}, we present a simple solution to infer the relations/edges of the graph in our model, even when they are not explicitly provided.
+Given a set of neighbors $\mathcal{N}(i)$ for each node $i$, we can re-write the aggregation operation from our model (eq. \ref{eq:method_agg}) in the following way:

 Where $e_{ij}$ takes value $1$ if there is an edge between nodes $(i,j)$ and $0$ otherwise.
-Notice this doesn't modify yet the original equation used in our model, it is just a change in notation.
-Now we can choose to approximate the relations $e_{ij}$ with the following function $e_{ij} = \phi_{inf}(\rmm_{ij})$, where $\phi_{inf}: \mathbb{R}^{nf} \rightarrow [0, 1]^1$ resembles a linear layer followed by a sigmoid function that takes as input the current edge embedding and outputs a soft estimation of its edge value.
-This modification doesn't change the $\En$ properties of the model since we are only operating on the messages $\rmm_{ij}$ which are already $\En$ invariant.
+Now we can choose to approximate the relations $e_{ij}$ with the following function $e_{ij} \approx \phi_{inf}(\rmm_{ij})$, where $\phi_{inf}: \mathbb{R}^{nf} \rightarrow [0, 1]^1$ resembles a linear layer followed by a sigmoid function that takes as input the current edge embedding and outputs a soft estimation of its edge value.
+This modification does not change the $\En$ properties of the model since we are only operating on the messages $\rmm_{ij}$ which are already $\En$ invariant.